Killing of Muawanatul Chasanah: Death

-Arrest and sentencing
+Arrest and sentencing of Ng and Tan

 After the discovery of Chasanah's body, Ng, who surrendered himself at a police station, was arrested immediately.
-Originally charged with murder and facing the death penalty, he pled guilty to a reduced charge of culpable homicide, after Ng's lawyer Subhas Anandan made a plea bargain with the prosecution to reduce the murder charge since he voluntarily surrendered himself to the police before they arrested him.
+Originally charged with murder and facing the death penalty, he pled guilty to a reduced charge of culpable homicide, after his lawyer Subhas Anandan made a plea bargain with the prosecution to reduce the murder charge since he voluntarily surrendered himself to the police before they arrested him.
 Ng also pleaded guilty to four out of seven charges of voluntarily causing hurt to the maid.
 The maximum penalty for manslaughter in Singapore was life imprisonment.

-On 19 July 2002, Judicial Commissioner Choo Han Teck sentenced him to 10 years in prison and ordered him to be caned 6 times for killing Chasanah.
-For the four maid abuse charges he was convicted of; he received an additional eight years and six months in prison and another six strokes of the cane, making it a total of 18 years and six months' imprisonment.
+On 19 July 2002, Judicial Commissioner Choo Han Teck sentenced him to ten years in prison and ordered him to be caned six times for killing Chasanah.
+For the four maid abuse charges he was convicted of, he received an additional eight years and six months in prison and another six strokes of the cane, making it a total of 18 1/2 years imprisonment with 12 strokes of the cane.
 His sentence was the highest a maid abuser had received up to that point.

 Tan Chai Hong was also arrested.
 On 19 February 2003, magistrate Alvin Koh sentenced her to nine months’ prison time for grabbing and squeezing the maid's breasts.
 He considered adding a charge for not reporting her husband to the police, but decided against it.
 While sentencing Tan, Koh remarked about the former offence: "this vicious attack which you inflicted on her breasts revealed your latent disregard for her dignity as a human being and as a woman."
 However, Tan was granted a bail of S$5000 (US$3,706) and was subsequently released after paying the money.